electron/rfcs/text/0017-shared-texture.md

 - Performance: It would be meaningful to profile the overhead of managing the lifecycle through Electron IPC callbacks.
 - OSR: Since we can import a shared texture as a `SharedImage`, it may be possible to implement OSR using `SharedImage` instead of `FrameSinkVideoCapturer`.
-- Provides a utility method to let user import global `IOSurface` or global D3D11 `HANDLE`.
+- Provide a utility method to let user import global `IOSurface` or global D3D11 `HANDLE`.